All Episodes

 There's a whole list of people that we know lied before Congress.

-Uh, and then there were multiple emails that showed up with their names on it.
+And then there were multiple emails that showed up with their names on it.

-Um we know that James Clapper and Brennan lied.
+We know that James Clapper and Brennan lied.

 We know that even Eric Holder on Fast and Furious lied.

-If you're not disturbed by that as a just an average day citizen, average everyday citizen, something's wrong.
+But the bottom line is when you look at the FISA warrant application for Carter Page, if you're not disturbed by that as just an average-day citizen, average everyday citizen, something's wrong.

-Uh the information was gathered by a foreign agent from Russia.
+The information was gathered by a foreign agent from Russia.

 None of it's been verified.

-That's a big deal to me, and you you can't find any information about that in the mainstream media, but I promise you the Judiciary Committee will look at what I think was an abuse of power.
+That's a big deal to me, and you can't find any information about that in the mainstream media.

-Um we do know they were writing that exoneration in May, and then they exonerated her in July.
+We do know they were writing that exoneration in May, and then they exonerated her in July.

-And do you have any doubt that Hillary Clinton violated the espionage act because we did find top secret classified information, special access information on that hard drive in a mom and pop shop bathroom closet?
+And do you have any doubt that Hillary Clinton violated the Espionage Act because we did find top-secret classified information, special access information on that hard drive in a mom-and-pop shop bathroom closet?

 Do you have any doubts?